Edmondbrn/biologie_integrative/README.md

 - Comparison dataset has to contain the `GeneID`column with Ensembl gene identifyers for the element

 After that you have to select an output directory ans an output file name.
 If nothing is given, the output files will be in the root prooject with just `dna`or `rna`prefix.
-If everythin is done, you can click and `Validate`.
+If everything is done, you can click and `Validate`.

 <img src="src/Ressources/readme_data/distance_menu2.png" alt="home" width="600">